From Sea to Shining Star: Critical reception

 Wynne Whitford, writing in SF Commentary noted: "The overall concept of this collection of the stories of 'Jack' Chandler, as he was known to his friends, suggests a gradually developing extrapolation from seafaring tales to the exploration of humanity’s future in outer space...Whether he is dealing with deep space or the sea, Chandler tells a gripping story."

 In The New York Review of Science Fiction George Turner found the book to be "handsome enough to grace any shelf but, rather than offer an outsize tome with spectacular decoration, they have chosen a fairly plain format which matches Bert Chandler’s no-nonsense attitudes and filled it with something like 190,000 words of stories".
 He went on: "It would be foolish to pretend that Bert Chandler was one of the greatest writers of the genre.
 In fact his scientific imagination was small and his innovative gift: limited — but he was a born storyteller who knew precisely what to put in, what to leave out, and where to plant the subtle detail that would turn the ordinary into the extraordinary."

 Publication history

+The book was published by Canberra's Barb de la Hunty under the imprint Dreamstone Publishing.
 Two editions of From Sea to Shining Star were published, one as collector's edition of 100 copies (signed by the editors and artist) and the other as a standard, numbered edition of 400 copies (numbered 101-500).